nrfconnect/sdk-sidewalk/doc/samples/template_testing/sensor_monitoring.rst

       [00:00:00.006,225] <inf> sid_template: Sidewalk example started!

-Wait for the device to complete the :ref:`automatic_registration_sidewalk_endpoints`.
+Wait for the device to complete the automatic registration.

 .. note::
    For the full installation guidelines and the application overview, refer to the `Amazon Sidewalk Sample IoT App`_ repository.

+.. include:: testing_nordic_dfu_include.txt

 .. include:: ../../ncs_links.rst